willquill/will-coquillette/README.md

 willcoquillette.com is a blazing fast personal website built with Astro.js and styled with Tailwind CSS.

-I sincerely thank David Cojocaru, a 16yo coder from Romania for the [theme](https://github.com/cojocaru-david/cojocarudavid.me).
+I don't like developing websites.
+So I sincerely thank David Cojocaru, a 16yo coder from Romania for the [theme](https://github.com/cojocaru-david/cojocarudavid.me).
 I just copied his Astro site and personalized it for myself.

+### Planned changes

+- Do not require "hero" image on blog posts

 ## 🌟 Features